-Texas shooter yelled 'Woo Hoo' as he fired, survivor's mother says
+Texas governor promises action to stop school shootings after attending church service

 Pagourtzis is being held without bail and is accused of capital murder of multiple people and aggravated assault on a public servant.
 He has not entered a plea.

-His attorney, Robert Barfield, said his client is "not doing well" and is "confused."
+Attorneys Robert Barfield and Nicholas Poehl said they had met with Pagourtzis for two, 30-minute visits.
+Barfield said his client is "not doing well" and is "confused."

+"I think that at this point, I think he's in some kind of shock," Poehl told CNN on Sunday.
+"It's going to be a while before I can tell you more."

 The suspect won't face the death penalty if he is convicted.
 Under Texas law, offenders who are under age 18 and charged with a capital offense face a maximum punishment of life in prison with the possibility of parole after 40 years, according to Robert Dunham of the Death Penalty Information Center.